rahimlaiwalla/Calendar-MVP/README.md

 Create a copy of the config.example.js file, save it as config.js, and enter your key as a string

-Sign up for a [Twilio account] (https://www.twilio.com/docs/chat/javascript/quickstart), and gather account information according the the link.
+Sign up for a [Twilio account](https://www.twilio.com/docs/chat/javascript/quickstart), and gather account information according the the link.

-Create a copy of the .env.example file, save it it as .env, and enter your Twilio API keys
+Create a copy of the .env.example file, save it as .env, and enter your Twilio API keys

 ## Usage